cherylberger/School_District_Analysis/README.md

 The original analysis of scores by school size is illustrated below:
 ![image](https://user-images.githubusercontent.com/94234511/147900796-b8f3ada8-1bf8-49b8-9c78-a5b3794ac8fd.png)

-The revised analysis
+The revised analysis:
 ![image](https://user-images.githubusercontent.com/94234511/147907778-2e519778-c46d-4442-9d63-1ca9037a12e3.png)

   ### Scores by school type
 The original analysis of scores by type is illustrated below:
 ![image](https://user-images.githubusercontent.com/94234511/147900734-7ae801fe-e8c3-4985-8e5a-00be3c7b05bb.png)

-The revised analysis
+The revised analysis:
 ![image](https://user-images.githubusercontent.com/94234511/147907881-8dbd7f7a-5a9a-4c58-9b18-bb3f4ad11659.png)

 ## Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.